BlueBrain/NeuroM/README.md

 <!--
- Copyright (c) 2015, Ecole Polytechnique Federale de Lausanne, Blue Brain Project All rights reserved.
+ Copyright (c) 2015-2024 Blue Brain Project/EPFL
+ All rights reserved.

  This file is part of NeuroM <https://github.com/BlueBrain/NeuroM>